mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length/index.md

 ## Alternate solution with Binary Search

 - Any time you hear order, increasing, sorted, decreasing, then perhaps binary search is a helpful way of doing things.
 This isn't always true, but in this case it is.
 - Think of binary search as an optimization mechanism.
-Not as a solution finder i.e. first try to try to solve it first without a binary search.
-Then improve your solution with using binary search.
+Not as a solution finder i.e. try to try to solve it first without a binary search.
+Then improve your solution using binary search.

 Simply put create a list, append or replace items.
 - Append items that are bigger than the current biggest -> Help increase the length of the list.